Born in Denmark

 We started the project ERW, developing the travelers product "My flight pack".

 My flight pack is a dietary supplement designed to keep you hydrated on you long haul flights and at the same time helping you sleep and wake up when needed.
 The idea came from working with athletes and their problematics, when flying to long haul to races down under and across the atlantic.
 But one thing we realized was, it's not only athletes that need to perform at arrival.
 Business travelers, artist and well, all types of frequent flyers experience the environment of the airplane, which means - they suffer as much as athletes.

 My flight pack launched in October 2019 and you can read much more about this project on the website.

 But why is it called ERW?

 ERW is the abbreviation of EAT RACE WIN, the foundation of Dr. Stacy Sims and my work together, symbolizing our backgrounds within food and nutrition, making our past a part of our future.
-But to keep it easy for you to remember ,it's just My flight pack.

 My motivation is fueled by changing the way we see food, nutrition and health, promoting a better living – making it fun and educational as well as tasty and easy to do.